All the UK strike dates confirmed for July 2023

 Thursday 13 July

-Five-day strike by junior doctors belonging to the BMA begins at 7am.
+Five-day strike by junior doctors belonging to the BMA in England begins at 7am.

 Friday 14 July